google/nucleus/docs/source/nucleus/io/fasta.md

 ### InMemoryRefReader

 ```
-A `IndexedFastaReader` getting its bases from an in-memory data structure.
+An `IndexedFastaReader` getting its bases from an in-memory data structure.

 An `InMemoryRefReader` provides the same API as `IndexedFastaReader` but doesn't
 fetch its data from an on-disk FASTA file but rather fetches the bases from an